Rari-Capital/nova/docs/README.md

 This function may consume a fair bit of gas as it transfers multiple ERC20s at once.
 :::

-Anyone may call this function, but the tokens will be sent to the proper input token recipient (either the l2Recpient specified by the executor or the creator).
+Anyone may call this function, but the tokens will be sent to the proper input token recipient (either the l2Recpient given in `execCompleted` or the request creator if the request reverted).

 ### Check if tokens are removed